I never expected to be a writer!

 Brenda lives with her husband in Vancouver, on the West Coast of Canada, where they love to hike, ski, and try out new recipes in the kitchen.

-Are you ready to step into the journey of joining the dots of your life and discovering who you really are, not who you became, or who others wanted you to be?
+Are you ready to step into the journey of joining the dots of your life and discover a new way of embracing and living your story through the telling of it?

 Connect with Brenda on social media, join her writing circle or sign-up to be notified of the launch of her online writing course Live your Life, Write your Life™